 Besides beautiful sea and cities rich with history, Croatia also boasts 7 cultural and 1 natural location inscribed in the UNESCO heritage site list.
 First UNESCO listed sites from Croatia were added in 1979 and the latest one in 2016.
 Below is the list of UNESCO heritage sites in Croatia and you’ll surely visit at least one during your stay in Croatia!

-Episcopal Complex of the Euphrasian Basilica in the Historic Centre of Poreč (added to the list in 1997)
+Episcopal Complex of the Euphrasian Basilica in the Historic Centre of Poreč and Historic City of Trogir

 The group of religious monuments in Porec, where Christianity was established as early as the 4th century, constitutes the most complete surviving complex of its type.
 The basilica, atrium, baptistery and episcopal palace are outstanding examples of religious architecture, while the basilica itself combines classical and Byzantine elements in an exceptional manner.